PrabhuKann/PrabhuKann/README.md

-- 👋 Hi, I’m @PrabhuKann
+- 👋 Hi, I’m @PThangaprabhu
-- 👀 I’m interested in ERP Software development
+- 👀 I’m interested in Fullstack Software development
-- 🌱 I’m currently learning Java
+- 🌱 I have completed Fullstack course in IIT-Roorke(Thru Great Learning)
-- 💞️ I’m looking to collaborate on ERP programming
+- 💞️ I’m looking to collaborate on FullStack Programing
 - 📫 How to reach me - 9843027787

 <!---